Laurens-R/SyncToyNext/README.md

 ### Building the Project

-Open a terminal in the project root and run:dotnet build SyncToyNext.slnx
+Open a terminal in the project root and run:dotnet build Stn.slnx
 ### Publishing a Standalone Executable

-To create a single-file, self-contained executable (no .NET runtime required):dotnet publish SyncToyNext.Client -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -p:PublishTrimmed=true -o ./publishThe executable will be in the `./publish/` directory, named `stn.exe`.
+To create a single-file, self-contained executable (no .NET runtime required):dotnet publish Stn.Cli -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -p:PublishTrimmed=true -o ./publishThe executable will be in the `./publish/` directory, named `stn.exe`.

 ## Usage Overview